Skip to content

 Alyssa Fields

-Alyssa Fields is a staff writer for the Dallas Observer covering local news and politics.
+Alyssa Fields is the associate arts and music editor for the Dallas Observer.
 A 2023 graduate of the Mayborn School of Journalism, she focused on print and digital journalism and minored in political science with a concentration in international conflict.
 Before joining the team, Alyssa freelanced in Dallas for the Observer, the Oak Cliff Advocate, and D Magazine.

 alyssa.fields@dallasobserver.com